tarantool/doc/doc/1.10/book/cartridge/cartridge_dev.rst

   change, e.g., take care of an ``expirationd`` fiber.

-The validation and application functions together allow you to customize the cluster-wide configuration as described in the :ref:`next section <cluster-role-config>`.
+The validation and application functions together allow you to customize the cluster-wide configuration as described in the :ref:`next section <cartridge-role-config>`.

-.. _cluster-role-config:
+.. _cartridge-role-config:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Configuring custom roles